nodejs/node/src/README.md

 ### `MemoryRetainer`

 A large number of classes in the Node.js C++ codebase refer to other objects.
+The `MemoryRetainer` class is a helper for annotating C++ classes with information that can be used by the heap snapshot builder in V8, so that memory retained by C++ can be tracked in V8 heap snapshots captured in Node.js applications.

-Inheriting from the `MemoryRetainer` class enables objects in a heap snapshot to refer to instances of that class, and in turn enables that class to point to other objects as well, including native C++ types such as `std::string` and track their memory usage.
+Inheriting from the `MemoryRetainer` class enables objects (both from JavaScript and C++) to refer to instances of that class, and in turn enables that class to point to other objects as well, including native C++ types such as `std::string` and track their memory usage.

 This can be useful for debugging memory leaks.